Connecting Cities, Data and Citizens

 Michael received his MS in Information Systems Development from The George Washington University.

-Stan Curtis is VP of Systems
+Stan Curtis is VP of Urban Systems

 Stan Curtis is a senior business development executive, with experience in process modeling, performance assessment and change management.
 As a strategy consultant for IBM and Accenture, Mr. Curtis led practices in technology strategy, open innovation and platform-based development.
 Most recently with IBM, Mr. Curtis is still an advisor in their Smarter Cities research and continues his work with Accenture and White House Fellows on sustainability models and wellness management.